 This video takes you through the steps:

-The “Advanced create” feature provides you with another easy method for making videos as well as access to slightly more complex templates.
+The “Advanced create” feature provides you with another easy method for making video lessons as well as access to slightly more complex templates.
 Simply select “Advanced create,” pick your template, add your content, activate your camera, and record.
-There are lots of templates to choose from, and some are specially designed for use in your online classroom, including templates for creating a new assignment, sending video messages home for students or parents, and running a fun test review game.
+There are lots of templates to choose from, and some are several educational templates specially designed for use in your online classroom, including templates for creating a new assignment, sending video messages home for students or parents, and running a fun test review game.
 And any template can be easily modified.
 Here are more details on how to get started with Advanced create.

 Create your own look

 If you want to customize your video lesson with your own brand, look, or school mascot, either take one of your Prezi presentations and convert it to a video format or start fresh and build your own video template as a presentation.
 Starting with a presentation first and then turning it into a video template will give you the ultimate flexibility.